EngineeringSoftware/inlinetest/README.md

 I-Test is a framework for writing inline tests in Python and Java.

-## Installation and usage

-Use `pip install pytest-inline` to install our Python pytest-plugin

-Use `pytest .` to run all inline tests in working directory

-Use `pytest {filename}` to run all inline tests in a Python file

 ## Introduction

 This repo contains the code and data for producing the experiments in